sw-dev-lisa-s-nh/MyFirstRubyOnRailsApp/README.md

 		- In the terminal, run: Rails S
 		- In the browser of your choice:    127.0.0.1:3000 (or localhost:3000)
 		- Follow the instructions...

+* This app has the following functionality:
+		-  Create Users --  Musicians or Planners (Gigs)
+				-- email must be unique
+				-- password must match re-entered password -- secure password -- instrument must exist in database
+				-- valid "role" must be entered
+		-  Create Instruments -- Any instrument, name must be unique
+		-  Create Gig
+		-  Show Users, Instruments and Gigs
+		-  Add multiple instruments to Gigs and Musicians
+		-  A musician can:
+				-- request a Gig
+						-- checks that they play the instrument requested -- checks that the Gig needs that instrument, and it is available.

+		-  A planner can:
+				-- hire a musician that has requested a gig
+				-- change the status of a Gig (planned, available, closed, cancelled)

 ----------------------------------------------------------------------------------------